-- 3. Efficient data routing: DDS Router avoids data introspection achieving a zero-copy system in data forwarding. - Easy deployment: it is based on an easily configurable modular system for users with no knowledge of computer networks. - 5.
+- 3. Efficient data routing: DDS Router avoids data introspection achieving a zero-copy system in data forwarding. - 4.
+Easy deployment: it is based on an easily configurable modular system for users with no knowledge of computer networks. - 5.
 Topic allowlisting: it is possible to configure a DDS Router to forward just the user data belonging to a topic specified by the user. - 6.
 Dynamic topic discovery: the user does not need to fully specify over which topics to communicate (i.e. provide concrete topic names and types).
-The discovery of topics matching the allowlisting rules automatically triggers the creation of all entities required for communication.
+The discovery of topics matching the allowlisting rules automatically triggers the creation of all entities required for communication. - 7.
+Quality of Service preservation: DDS Router uses the QoS set in the user's DDS network and keeps the reliability and durability of the communication for each topic.
+These QoS are also manually configurable.